Bridgerton Release Date | Netflix Cast, Trailer and Action - Mash Viral

 Luke Thompson will play Benedict Bridgerton, the second oldest of the siblings, who wants to turn his artistic hobby into a profession.
 Will Tilson plays Gregory Bridgerton, a “terror with a heart of gold” that constantly teases his sister Hyacinth.

-Harriet Cains plays Philipa Featherington, the middle Featherington child who can’t wait to find a husband.
-Martin’s Imhangbe plays Will Mondrich, an aspiring boxer who climbs London’s social hierarchy due to his newly discovered celebrity.
+Harriet Cains plays Philipa Featherington, the middle Featherington child who is hell-bent on finding a husband.
+Martin’s Imhangbe plays Will Mondrich, an aspiring boxer who climbs London’s social hierarchy due to his newly discovered fame.

 Lorraine Ashbourne plays Mrs. Varleywho have favourited Featherington Housekeeper.
 Julie Andrews delivers the voice of the narrator Lady Whistledown,